 We all know that exercise is an important aspect of a healthy lifestyle.
 Many of us are involved in recreational or competitive high-impact sports such as running, basketball, football or soccer.
 Yet just as important as staying in shape, is making sure the spine is protected and looked after.
-In this article we look at the impact sport has on the spine.
+What is a high impact sport?
+What impact does it have on the spine?

 While it is a common belief that impact sports are bad for the spine, research has shown the opposite to be true.
 The American Journal of Epidemiology states that high-impact sports have an osteogenic effect on the skeletal system that aids in increased bone mineral density (BMD), which becomes more and more important as the body ages.
 Exercises which stretch, strengthen and condition the muscles, help support the spine and the body’s weight.
 When the skeletal system is properly supported there is a reduced chance of spinal injury.

 Bone is a living tissue that reacts to exercise by becoming stronger

 The spine is made up of 24 semi-rigid vertebrae separated by cartilaginous discs.
 The intervertebral discs act as shock absorbers and allow dynamic movement.
 Ligaments run along the spine and provide stability.
 While several muscle groups attached to the spine provide strength support and play a critical role in spinal health.
 Research by the Journal of Strength and Conditioning notes that high-impact sports have a beneficial effect on the spine and its BMD.
 The study found that like muscles, “bone is a living tissue that reacts to exercise by becoming stronger”.
 Exercise in which the body is forced to work against gravity, like running, jumping and weight training, increase bone strength.